 Taking a flight is by far the most popular way to travel from London to Rome.
 Taking a flight is almost 30 hours faster than taking the bus.
 Approximately 25 direct flights travel from London to Rome every day, which can be cheaper than buying a bus ticket, especially when purchased ahead of time.
 Traveling from London to Rome by train is also possible by taking a Eurostar train to Paris and then taking a high-speed Trenitalia train from Paris to Rome; however, there is only one Paris to Rome train per day.
 Traveling from London to Rome by train is also significantly more expensive than taking a flight.

-The above information about your return travel to London, United Kingdom was last verified on 6/12/21.
-As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to London from Rome.
+This information about your return travel to United Kingdom was last checked on 11/6/22.
+We advise you to check the latest COVID-19 travel safety regulations for your trip back to London from Rome closer to your date of departure here.

 The distance is approximately 888 miles (1433 km) from London to Rome.

-Direct services to Rome tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.
+Direct services to Rome tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

 When planning your trip from London to Rome, it’s good to keep in mind what tickets to book and their prices in the next 7 days: